Application Program

 The Master’s program does not feature any certificates.
 BIS has a separate part-time Certificate Programs, which can be found here.

 Yes, students have the option to complete the program part-time.
 They can elect to take courses in the mornings or evenings.
-However, the program will take longer than three years to complete.
+The program will take longer than three years to complete.

 Full-Time | Part-Time | |